 Statutes and codes for breathing air quality parameters are shown in Table 1.
-In Washington state, regulated components for commercial diving breathing air are listed in Washington Administrative Code (WAC) 296-37-570(2)(C), while those for firefighting breathing air are given in WAC 296-305-04001(21); some fire agencies choose to follow specifications in the more restrictive SCBA Breathing Air Quality Specification in the National Fire Protection Code (NFPA).
+In Washington state, regulated components for commercial diving breathing air are listed in Washington Administrative Code (WAC) 296-37-570(2)(C), while those for firefighting breathing air are given in WAC 296-305-04001(21); some fire agencies choose to follow specifications in the more restrictive self-contained breathing apparatus (SCBA) Breathing Air Quality Specification in the National Fire Protection Code (NFPA).